Nam-Hai/Waterflow/README.md

 type FlowFunction<T> = (props: T, resolve: () => void, flowProps?: FlowProps) => void
 ```

 Function of type `FlowFunction` have the responsibility to trigger the `resolve` callback and can be used to animate your pages.
-Those functions are called in `usePageFlow` when the route change (`onBeforeRouteLeave`).
+Those functions are called in `usePageFlow` when the route change, ie: `onBeforeRouteLeave(to, from, next)` and `resolve` leads to trigger the `next` callback.
 `props` are the Refs you want the access during the animations.
 They are the ones passed to `usePageFlow`.

 `flowProps` are props not tied to one specific page.
 Can be useful for animations on layout elements or canvas.